-So, if your son or daughter has difficulty lifting more than 5-8 lbs., or has a problem standing for any reason, or any similar limitation, you need to tell Social Security about that as well as tell Social Security about their difficulty with following instructions.
+So, if your son or daughter has difficulty lifting more than 5-8 lbs. for any reason, or any similar limitation, even if it has little to nothing to do with their primary medical condition, you should let Social Security know about those issues.